 Now for the Zombie and ultimately the Forgiveness

-The pasty, rotting, flesh on the bulbous face, the festering wounds, were to be expected on a zombie.
-The blood that seems to drip everywhere from the large wooden slab table also set the scene as it should.
+The pasty, rotting, flesh on the bulbous nose, the face, full of festering wounds, were to be expected on a zombie.
+The blood that seemed to drip everywhere from the large wooden slab table also set the scene as it should.
 And yet I lost all sense of reality as the lumbering, undead menace lurched out from behind his macabre worktable with the upraised weapon in hand.
 It was the cleaver.
 That large shiny, glinting, sharp, cleaver.

-I flinched, jolting away from the dripping cleaver.
+I flinched, recoiling away from the dripping cleaver.
 Wouldn’t you?
-Except I not only flinched, I shoved my granddaughter between me and the cleaver!
+Except...
+I not only flinched, I grabbed my darling granddaughter and placed her between me and the cleaver!
 Between me and the hideous zombie butcher!

 I'm screaming in my head.
 "What the hell are you doing?"
 I can’t believe I did that!
 I know I’d do anything to protect her.
 She was twelve years old, so I should have protected her.
-The fact that it was a haunted house didn’t really matter, it really disturbed me that my instinctive flinch away from the cleaver put me behind the grandkid I love.
+The fact that it was a haunted house didn’t really matter, it really disturbed me that my instinctive flinch, away from the cleaver put me behind the grandkid I love.
 [Until this incident I thought that love for her was more than life itself.. who knew??]

 That moment of truth told me a lot about survival instinct.
 It showed me the sheer depths of the actions that happen purely on automatic.
 The limbic system takes over and we act without thought.
+Without reason.

-Ironically, it was this flash of memory of my own failure that helped me make the leap.
+Ironically, it was that flash of memory.
+The flash of my own failure that helped me make the mental leap.
 That helped me to let go of something that had haunted me for thirty-nine years.

-At a day conference, Refresh Your Passion Kathie Donovan spoke about courage, and the courage of letting go of the negative influences in our lives.
+At a day-conference, Refresh Your Passion Kathie Donovan spoke about courage, and the courage of letting go of the negative influences in our lives.
 We all have a story, and lots of our wisdom comes from the pains we have endured and the stuff we’ve survived.
 I am definitely older and wiser. we don't all ways get the wisdom right away.
 Sometimes it takes a few lessons.

-The year before the day-conference, Kathie had made me realize I had a problem with this police officer because I froze up during an interview on her Inspiration in Action Show.
+The year before the day-conference, Kathie had made me realize I had a problem with this police officer when I froze up during an interview on her Inspiration in Action Show.
 As I related the details of the accident that shattered my life, I explained that the six foot tall police officer dove into the snowbank and saved himself, leaving me to be mutilated and thrown twenty feet through the air.

-But now I get it.
-Somehow, during that Refresh Your Passion talk about courage in letting go of the negatives and the pain and the drama, it came together for me.
+Now I get it.
+Somehow, during that Refresh Your Passion talk about courage, in letting go of the negatives and the pain and the drama, it came together for me.

 I remembered using a twelve year old as a cleaver-shield.
-I suddenly realized that the cop had done the same thing: acted on instinct to survive.
+I suddenly realized that the cop had done the same thing: he acted on instinct to survive.
 How could I possibly blame him when my flinch had shoved my own granddaughter in front of me?
 I couldn’t fault him for something he was unable to control.

 And in that moment, I was free: free of the bitterness, the anger and the pain I had carried for thirty-nine years.
 Free to remember his name.
 Free to realize that he was in shock, probably ashamed of his failure to try to save me, as I was ashamed of my failure to face the cleaver.
 He’s human, just like me.

-My greatest shame, protecting myself with my own granddaughter, released me from a huge pain so that I could finally forgive and let go.
-I can forgive him.
-I can forgive me.
+My greatest shame, protecting myself with my own granddaughter, released me from a huge pain so that I could finally choose to forgive and let go.
+I chose to forgive him.
+I chose to forgive me.
 We have survival instincts.
 We react automatically.
-This is self-healing
+This is part of my self-healing journey.

 Be sure to check out the podcast Suicide Zen Forgiveness available on all your favourite podcast platforms.